 Betterment initially offered just a pure robo-advisor service, now called Betterment Digital.
 More recently, Betterment has added Chartered Financial Professionals via its Betterment Premium offering, which has a higher minimum of $100,000, compared to no minimum for Betterment Digital.

 Customers who value support will find Betterment to be exemplary.
-Customer service is embedded in the DNA of Betterment.
+Customer service is embedded in the Betterment culture.
 For example, CEO Jon Stein is known to answer customer phone calls from time to time, thereby setting the example across the firm that customer satisfaction is a top priority.

 Betterment CEO, Jon Stein